ananyas713/DataSci_FinalProject/README.md

 Our model is by no means a method of diagnosis and HAS NOT been scientifically validated.
 This model has been trained and tested on a small dataset (48 and 16 respectively), and therefore may not work accurately or effectively in a real-world setting.
 Please consult a professional if you have any concerns related to your gait.**

+## Live app and Documentation:
+The link to the live app is as follows: https://ananyas713.shinyapps.io/Gait_Analyzer/ Documentation for the app can be found here:

 ## App requirements:
 While this shiny app flexdashboard was created in R, the data processing and modeling were done through Python.
 - This app was created using Python 3.7 and R 3.6.